foundation/foundation-sites/docs/pages/slider.md

 - The fill (`.slider-fill`), which resizes dynamically based on where the handle is.
 - A hidden `<input>`, which is where the value of the slider is stored.

-The `data-initial-start=""` value is where along the slider the handle starts.
-The `data-end=""` is the maximum value for the slider.
+The `data-initial-start` value is where along the slider the handle starts.
+The `data-end` is the maximum value for the slider.
 In the below example, starting at 50 of 200 means the slider handle will start at 25% of the total.

 <p>
   <a class="" data-open-video="1:00"><img src="{{root}}assets/img/icons/watch-video-icon.svg" class="video-icon" height="30" width="30" alt=""> Watch this part in video</a>